UnderLightz/Python-Slot-Machine/README.md

-# Project Title
-Rolling Strikes
+# Project Title: Rolling Strikes

 ## Description:
 A program that simulates a standard slot machine you would find at a casino.